 COPD usually results from the damage that tobacco smoking causes to the lungs.

 Asthma involves an obstructive narrowing and swelling of the airways and the production of excess mucus.
 This triggers shortness of breath and wheezing.
+Triggers can

 - tobacco and wood smoke